Four-Wheeler And ATV Injuries

 Don’t negotiate with the insurance company by yourself and don’t take money from the insurance company before you know how severe your injury is.
 If you’re in the hospital or unable to leave your home due to the injury, we can come to you for your consultation.
 It’s best to talk to an attorney as soon as possible to avoid unnecessary complications later down the road and get the help you need quickly.

 It’s also important to know the statute of limitations for your case.
 The statutes are complicated and vary by state, so give us a call if you don’t already know the answer.
-Needing to work within the statutes of limitations is another good reason to speak with a lawyer as soon as possible after the injury.
+The need to work within the statutes of limitations is another good reason to speak with a lawyer as soon as possible after an ATV accident.

 Free Legal Consultations